atenearesearchgroup/QCBalgorithm/README.md

 Our repository is composed by an artifact for each case study.
 Moreover, each artifact contains three runnable files in turn:

-* _\<CaseStudy\>SubgraphApp.java_: it is used to obtain a subgraph from a graph contained in a .graphml file using the QCB algorithm.
+* _\<CaseStudy\>SubgraphApp.java_: it is used to obtain a subgraph from a graph contained in a .graphml file using the SDR algorithm.
 * _\<CaseStudy\>App.java_: it is used to run a query over a graph or subgraph contained in a .graphml file.
-* _\<CaseStudy\>IncApp.java_: it is used to run the incremental QCB algorithm starting from a graph stored in a .graphml file with a specific value of α and β.
+* _\<CaseStudy\>IncApp.java_: it is used to run the incremental SDR algorithm starting from a graph stored in a .graphml file with a specific value of α and β.

 Note: _\<CaseStudy\>_ must be replaced by _AmazonCase_, _ContestCase_ or _YoutubeCase_ depending on the case study.